vuejs/docs/src/guide/extras/rendering-mechanism.md

 You have probably heard about the term "virtual DOM", which Vue's rendering system is based upon.

 The virtual DOM (VDOM) is a programming concept where an ideal, or “virtual”, representation of a UI is kept in memory and synced with the “real” DOM.
-The concept was pioneered by [React](https://reactjs.org/), and has been adapted in many other frameworks with different implementations, including Vue.
+The concept was pioneered by [React](https://reactjs.org/), and has been adopted in many other frameworks with different implementations, including Vue.

 Virtual DOM is more of a pattern than a specific technology, so there is no one canonical implementation.
 We can illustrate the idea using a simple example: